ValokAsura/WindowerAddons/QuickTrade/readme.md

 This addon requires the addon "TradeNPC" to be installed and loaded before use.
 TradeNPC can be found here: https://github.com/Ivaar/Windower-addons

+The addon Itemizer is required if you would like to use the command '//qtr all' to also trade items that are in your Mog Sack or Mog Case.
+Itemizer can be downloaded from the Windower launcher or found here: http://docs.windower.net/addons/itemizer/

 What does this addon do?
 ------------------------